JinShil/stm32_datasheet_to_d/README.md

 The following is a typical register description from the datasheet (a.k.a Reference Manual).
 <img src="https://github.com/JinShil/stm32_datasheet_to_d/raw/master/images/page_from_reference_manual.png" width="500px"/>

-Cut and paste from the reference manual into the appropriate text boxes to generate the code, as shown below
+Cut and paste from the datasheet into the appropriate text boxes to generate the code, as shown below
 <img src="https://github.com/JinShil/stm32_datasheet_to_d/raw/master/images/description.png" />